finos/community/governance/README.md

 ## Community Governance

 FINOS is home to two kinds of [collaborative projects](finos.github.io): open source software projects and open standards projects.
 The majority of FINOS projects are open source software projects.
 FINOS projects are self-governing and may determine their own governance rules consistent with FINOS policies and the [open source definition](https://opensource.org/docs/osd), but FINOS provides default governance templates for both to provide projects with a starting point.

+FINOS also hosts Special Interest Groups (SIGs) which typically coalesce interest of several Community members around a certain topic and provide for a forum to discuss ideas, compare experiences and ultimately might or might not result in open source projects or open standards projects.

 ### Open Source Software Projects

 FINOS is home to dozens of open source projects.
 Any FINOS member (and only FINOS members) may propose a new project or sponsor a project from an outside contributor.
 Project proposals are reviewed and approved by the FINOS team in consultation with the Governing Board.
 Please refer to the [contribution process](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/83034172/Contribute) if you'd like to propose a new project.

-#### Project Governance
+#### Open Source Software Projects Governance

 The [default governance policy](CONTRIBUTING.template.md) for FINOS open source software projects follows a governance-by-contribution model.
 Project maintainers have the last word on technical matters, reaching decisions by consensus if possible and by vote if necessary.
 Anyone who has made a substantial contribution (of any kind) to the project may be nominated to become a maintainer.